ExpressLRS/Docs/docs/hardware/backpack/backpack-tx-setup.md

 Put back the cover of the module and attach it to your module bay.

+### Flashing via Passthrough

+Applies to: `Radiomaster Ranger Series`

+These devices use the base `HappyModel TX Backpack` as target.

+- Plug in a USB Data Cable into the module.
+- Select the latest Backpack Release version.
+- Select the device target, `HappyModel TX Backpack`.
+- Select the `via Passthrough` flashing method.
+- Set your runtime options.
+- Click `Build and Flash`
+- Wait for the process to complete.

 ### Flashing via WiFi (ESP-based TX Modules)

 !!! info "Note"